confeitaria/inelegant/readme.rst

     >>> import m
     Traceback (most recent call last):
       ...
-    ImportError: No module named m
+    ModuleNotFoundError: No module named 'm'

 Giving scope, definitions and code to the module
 ------------------------------------------------